-- 3.1 The licensee shall have people on-site at all times with the authority and responsibilities to classify and declare an emergency and, upon classification, to initiate promptly the appropriate on-site response59. - 3.2 Sufficient numbers of qualified personnel shall be available at all times for staffing appropriate positions promptly following the declaration and notification of an emergency. - 3.3 Arrangements shall be made to provide technical assistance to operational staff.
-Teams for mitigating the consequences of an emergency (e.g. radiation protection, damage control, fire fighting, etc) shall be available. - 3.4 Arrangements shall be made to alert off-site responsible authorities promptly. - 3.5 The licensee shall identify those who are authorized to carry out the response functions assigned in the emergency plan.
+- 3.2 Sufficient numbers of qualified personnel shall be available at all times for staffing appropriate positions promptly following the declaration and notification of an emergency.
+Arrangements shall be established to ensure that sufficiently qualified personnel can staff appropriate emergency positions in long-lasting situations. - 3.3 Arrangements shall be made to provide technical assistance to operational staff.
+Teams for mitigating the consequences of an emergency (e.g. radiation protection, damage control, fire fighting, etc) shall be available. - 3.4 Arrangements shall be made to alert off-site responsible authorities promptly. - 3.5 The licensee shall identify those who are authorized to carry out the response functions assigned in the emergency plan. - 3.6 The licensee emergency response shall be functional in cases where infrastructures at the site and around the site are severely disrupted. - 3.7 Arrangements to support on-site actions shall be in place with considerations for large-scale destruction of infrastructure in the vicinity of the site due to external hazards.